 - Contractors can also claim deductions for any expenses incurred towards work, just like business entities that run offices - like office rent, laptops, tools, equipment, machinery and travel or repair costs.

 - Income earned from foreign clients will be taxable like local income.

-- Usually, clients deduct TDS (Tax Deducted at Source) which is 7.5% or 10%.
-Tax deducted by clients from payments is duly reflected in contractor’s Form 26AS upon the clients’ filing of their TDS returns.
+- Usually, clients deduct TDS (Tax Deducted at Source), which is 7.5% or 10%.
+Tax deducted by clients from payments is duly reflected in the contractor’s Form 26AS upon the clients’ filing of their TDS returns.

 - In the event that the client fails to deduct TDS, the contractor will be liable for taxes if they exceed the basic exemption limit of INR 2.5 lakh.

 - A contractor is required to file income tax return (ITR) for every financial year and pay taxes as per provisions of Income Tax Act.
 The tax deducted by clients is utilised for payment of tax liability and any deduction in excess of tax liability can be claimed as a refund at the time of filing of Income Tax return.